-The first step in the assessment process is setting goals, and in order to do so programs must have a mission statement.
+The first step in the assessment process is setting goals.
+In order to do so, programs must have a mission statement.
 Once the mission statement has been completed, it is time to write Student Learning Outcomes.

 Student Learning Outcomes are a set of statements that provide direction for the program and what the program plans for students to be able to do by the time they graduate from the program.

 Typically a program has between three (3) and six (6) Student Learning Outcomes.
-However, some specialized accrediting organizations prescribe Student Learning Outcomes in which case your program may have more.
+However, some specialized accrediting organizations prescribe Student Learning Outcomes in which a program may have more.

-The OAIR office is happy to help you write Student Learning Outcomes by providing consultations and additional resources, for more on how to write a Student Learning Outcome you can visit us at our Student Learning Outcomes How To page.
+The OAIR office is happy to help you write Student Learning Outcomes by providing consultations and additional resources.
+For more on how to write a Student Learning Outcome, visit our Student Learning Outcomes How To page.

 What is a Student Learning Outcome?
 Student Learning Outcomes (SLO) should be written when you design your program of study as a list of discrete and measurable goals you expect students completing your program to be able to achieve.